AnmolShiekh/Courses/README.md

 # Courses
+Name: Anmol Shiekh
+Profession: Lecturer / Researcher / Freelancer
-In this repository, you can find various courses along with their lectures and material.
+In this repository, you can find various courses along with their lectures and all the necessary materials.